 - Preheat oven to 400F degrees.
 Adjust baking rack to the middle-low position.
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - In a large bowl, whisk the flour, cocoa, sugar, baking powder, cinnamon, and salt.
-Grate the frozen butter (I used a box grater; a food processor also works - here is the one I own and love).
+Grate the frozen butter (I used a box grater; a food processor also works).
 Toss the grated butter into the flour mixture and combine it with a pastry cutter, your fingers, or two knives until the mixture resembles coarse meal.
 Set aside.

 - In a small bowl, whisk the cream, egg, and vanilla together.
 Drizzle it over the flour mixture and then toss the mixture together with a rubber spatula until everything appears moistened.
 Add more heavy cream, 1 teaspoon at a time, until it comes together, if needed.
 Slowly and gently fold in the chopped chocolate.
 Try your best to not overwork the dough at any point.
 Work the dough into a ball with floured hands (I flour mine with a mix of cocoa powder and flour) as best you can and transfer to the prepared baking sheet.
 Press into a neat 8″ disc and cut into 8 equal wedges with a very sharp knife.
 Separate the scones and line them on the baking sheet with a little space between each one.